tillchen/personal-website/content/posts/2019-07-15-JavaScript-Notes.md

 ## Functions

+1. JavaScript has first-class support for functions.

-1. The named parameters are more like guidelines:
+2. The named parameters are more like guidelines:
     * Calling a function without enough parameters gives undefined.
     * Calling a function with more parameters than expected ignores the extra parameters.
     * `arguments` is an array-like object holding all the values passed in.
 The rest parameter syntax `...args` is preferred for ES6.
 We can also pass in an array with the spread operator `...numbers`.